vueuse/vueuse/packages/core/loadify/index.md

 # loadify

-Convert a `Promise` or an async `Function` by binding it's to a ref.
+Convert a `Promise` or an async `Function` by binding it's ready state to a ref.
 Useful when you want to bind the loading state of multiple promises to a ref.

 ::: tip